ankit7540/IntensityCalbr/PythonModule/determine_C2/README.md

  - Scheme for vibration-rotation Raman intensities from H<sub>2</sub>, HD and D<sub>2</sub>.
 This is the most detailed part of the repo, and includes functions for computing the true intensities for a given temperature and further analysis based on these intensities.
 If temperature is not needed as a fit variable then computation of spectra at some fixed temperature is also possible.
 Refer to the directory 'rotationalRaman_H2_HD_D2' directory and the common directory within.

 # Usage
 User supplied band area data arranged in 1D arrays are required.
 These should contain the band positions and experimental band intensities.
-Theoretical intensities will be computed within the iteration if temperature will be included as a fit parameter.
+Theoretical intensities will be computed within the program.
+These intensities will be updated during each iteration if temperature is included as a fit parameter.

 Requirements
 ----------------